Building User Interfaces for iOS

 Merging

 - Interface Builder files are not human-readable, which makes merge conflicts very hard to resolve.
-It’s not impossible to do, but it’s not something you do with confidence like resolving a merge conflict in code.
+It’s not impossible to do, but it’s not something developers can do with confidence, like resolving a merge conflict in code.

 - Sometimes, FileMerge cannot resolve the interface builder files conflict.